cloppingemu/online_voting_app/README.md

 Online voting app with flask/python.

 Available at http://cloppingemu.pythonanywhere.com.
-Use password ``password`` for admin console.
+Use password ``password`` to access the admin console or codeword ``demo`` for demonstration purposes.